Ryhope railway station: NER improvements and the opening of the second station

-In 1846, the Newcastle & Darlington Junction Railway purchased the D&SR. and promptly renamed itself the York & Newcastle Railway.
-The York & Newcastle Railway later also took out a lease on the HD&R before both were amalgamated into the York, Newcastle & Berwick Railway in 1848 and then the North Eastern Railway in 1854.
+In 1846, the Newcastle and Darlington Junction Railway purchased the D&SR. and promptly renamed itself the York and Newcastle Railway.
+The York and Newcastle Railway later also took out a lease on the HD&R before both were amalgamated into the York, Newcastle and Berwick Railway in 1848 and then the North Eastern Railway (NER) in 1854.

 By around 1860, the NER had converted the ex-D&SR network to locomotive haulage and Ryhope's passenger services were diverted to new northern termini at Hendon in 1858 and then Sunderland Central in 1879.
 From 1877, the opening of a new chord to connect the ex-D&SR and ex-HD&R lines at Haswell saw Ryhope served by direct through-trains to West Hartlepool and, from 1893, construction of a new terminus at finally provided the station with trains to Durham City centre.